THE #1 Relationship factor

 Women, we still carry significant responsibility and impact too.
 So don’t shrug off your part and kick your shoes off just yet 🙂 Your anger makes a difference too, especially in terms of increasing flooding your partner – making it harder for him to be trustworthy for you.

-Being able to regulate anger means not just stopping raising your voice, labelling, or name-calling.
+Being able to regulate anger means not just stopping raising your voice, labeling, or name-calling.
 It includes all the passive or quieter ways of your anger leaking out e.g. stonewalling, withdrawing, cutting off, talking over, minimising.

 It’s easy to see how anger decreases trustworthiness.
 Low trustworthiness… means as night follows day … you’re going to have more conflict as your partner feels less safe.
 And yes, less sex.
 Less oxytocin, and away you go into a disconnection spiral.